-In our Macros Masterclass, we guide people to move towards a PSMF style diet, with adequate protein and less energy from fat and non-fibre carbohydrates.
+Our Macros Masterclass guides people towards a PSMF-style diet with adequate protein and less energy from fat and non-fibre carbohydrates.
 While many of our Optimisers can lose weight much more rapidly in the short term, we find 0.5 to 1.0% of weight loss achievable over the longer term.

 Micronutrients are Critical to Minimise Your Cravings

 A PSMF-style diet is effective because it uses the power of protein leverage.
 Professors Stephen Simpson and David Raubenheimer have demonstrated that all organisms eat until they get the protein they need.